glozow/bitcoin-notes/test_framework_intro.md

 ```

 The `mininode_lock` is a mutex.
-This little guy is able to synchronize all data accesses between the mininodes and your test logic.
+This lock synchronizes all data accesses between the mininodes and your test logic.
 More specifically, as long as you have the `mininode_lock`, you can rest assured that you are thread-safely accessing the data structures in _all_ your mininodes.
 Conversely, if you don't have the `mininode_lock`, you are exposing yourself to data races galore.